The curriculum standards outline the educational objectives of the training program and the standard against which trainees’ abilities are measured.

 Knowledge Guides will provide detailed guidance to trainees on the important topics and concepts trainees need to understand to become experts in their chosen specialty.

-The renewed Advanced Training Curricula will consist of a mix of program-specific content and content that is common across Advanced Training Programs, where possible.
+The Advanced Training curricula will comprise of a mix of program-specific content and content that is common across all Advanced Training programs (where possible).

-Establishing common standards for the Advanced Training Curricula will:
+In the move toward competency-based training, having common standards for the Advanced Training curricula will:

 - allow content development processes to be streamlined